txm3278/Enhanced-Region-Behaviors/README.md

 - **Sound Effect Regions**: Play a sound effect or sequencer effect when a region is triggered.
 Supports volume control and integration with the Sequencer module if available.
 - **Visual Effect Regions**: Automatically play an image or animation effect when tokens interact with a region.
 Supports static images and animated files, with options for duration, scale, display layer.
 Requires Sequencer
 - **Elevation Regions**: Automatically set the elevation of tokens when they enter or exit a region.
+- **Open Journal Regions**: Automatically open journal or journal page when tokens interact with a region.

 ## Requirements

 - Foundry VTT v13+
 - D&D 5e system (minimum 5.0.3) (optional, required for Trap Region)
+- [libWrapper](https://foundryvtt.com/packages/lib-wrapper) (optional but highly recommended)
 - [MidiQOL](https://foundryvtt.com/packages/midi-qol) (optional, for advanced trap automation)
 - [Sequencer](https://foundryvtt.com/packages/sequencer) (optional, for advanced sound effects)